aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 Photo by [David Marcu.](https://unsplash.com/photos/wcHCzgo0_mQ)

-A lambda expression is a very concise alternative for many (perhaps most) anonymous classes.
+A lambda expression is Java 8 is a very concise alternative for many (perhaps most) anonymous classes.

 Here's the sort of bulky, redundant code you have seen commonly before Java 8: